Resilience of Deep Learning applications: a systematic literature review of analysis and hardening techniques

-A novel hardening paradigm, dubbed \textit{fault-aware training} is proposed in~\cite{CS+2022}.
+A novel hardening paradigm, dubbed \textit{fault-aware training} is proposed in~\cite{ZG+2020, CS+2022}.
 The idea behind this technique is to inject faults during the training process thus forcing the \ac{CNN} to learn how to deal with the occurrence of faults at inference time.
 This promising technique on the one hand enables a \textit{low-cost} hardening but on the other hand it poses new challenges to the designer.
 Indeed, it is vital to identify the proper amount of faults to be presented to the \ac{CNN} during the training phase; a high number could increase robustness, introducing the side-effect of preventing training convergence and producing an excessively large \ac{CNN}.
 A reduced number of faults will result in a quick but possibly ineffective training.
-In the paper the newly proposed fault-aware training is coupled with two additional \ac{CNN} model modifications aimed at mitigating high-magnitude errors: \begin{inparaenum}[i)] \item replacing the standard ReLU activation with its clipped counterpart, ReLU6 (originally proposed in \cite{SH+2018}); and \item re-ordering the layers in the \ac{CNN} such that ReLU6 is always executed before batch normalization.\end{inparaenum} The paper evaluates the proposed approach by considering a \ac{GPU} target device and by using both microarchitectural fault injection (via NVbitFI~\cite{TH+2021}) and application level error simulation (via a Python-based in-house tool).
+In the paper the newly proposed fault-aware training is coupled with two additional \ac{CNN} model modifications aimed at mitigating high-magnitude errors: \begin{inparaenum}[i)] \item replacing the standard ReLU activation with its clipped counterpart, ReLU6 (originally proposed in \cite{SH+2018}); and \item re-ordering the layers in the \ac{CNN} such that ReLU6 is always executed before batch normalization.\end{inparaenum} The paper evaluates the proposed approach by considering a \ac{GPU} target device and by using both microarchitectural fault injection (via NVbitFI) and application level error simulation (via a Python-based in-house tool).
 Fault-aware training is also investigated in~\cite{BS+2022}, where the authors introduce specific loss functions and training algorithm to deal with multiple bit errors.